Anodyine/CodeExamplesInC/README.md

 # Getting Started
-Currently, only Windows quick start instructions are provided.
+Currently, only Windows setup instructions are provided.

 ## Windows
 To get started easily with Windows and Visual Studio Code follow the following steps: